Local Equivalence Problem in Hidden Markov Model: Conditionally independent case

-Indeed, due to this simplicity, we can easily find that an exponential family of ${\cal Y}$-valued transition matrices is a special case of an exponential family of transition matrices.
-It is not so easy to find that an exponential family of independent-type ${\cal Y}$-valued transition matrices is a special case of an exponential family of transition matrices without considering the relation between independent-type ${\cal Y}$-valued transition matrix and ${\cal Y}$-valued transition matrix.
-These comparisons express the merit of notation of ${\cal Y}$-valued transition matrix $\vec{W}$ (Fig. \ref{3model}). \end{remark}
+Indeed, due to this simplicity, we can easily find that an exponential family of ${\cal Y}$-indexed transition matrices is a special case of an exponential family of transition matrices.
+It is not so easy to find that an exponential family of independent-type ${\cal Y}$-indexed transition matrices is a special case of an exponential family of transition matrices without considering the relation between independent-type ${\cal Y}$-indexed transition matrix and ${\cal Y}$-indexed transition matrix.
+These comparisons express the merit of notation of ${\cal Y}$-indexed transition matrix $\vec{W}$ (Fig. \ref{3model}). \end{remark}